edgelesssys/marblerun/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected behavior
 <!-- A clear and concise description of what you expected to happen. -->

-### Environment:
+### Environment

 - MarbleRun version:
 - Edgeless RT version:
 - Go version:
 - Minikube version:

 ### Additional info / screenshots
 <!--  Add any other context about the problem here. -->